ddev/ddev/docs/content/users/usage/troubleshooting.md

 This means there’s another web server listening on the named port(s) and DDEV cannot access the port.
 The most common conflicts are on ports 80 and 443.

-In some cases, the conflict could be over phpMyAdmin’s port 8036 or MailHog’s port 8025.
+In some cases, the conflict could be over MailHog’s port 8025 or 8026.

 To resolve this conflict, choose one of these methods: